April Board News

 The budget proposal reflects 521 full-time equivalent associates, a net reduction of nine positions from the current year budget.
 The proposed budget shows a decrease in the fees for the actuary and investment consultants and a decrease in contract services.
 Proposed increases are included for custodian banking fees, due to higher investment values and new regulatory requirements; increased costs in insurance and supplies; and data processing equipment.

 STRS Ohio’s proposed capital budget for fiscal 2023 totals $7.9 million, a 13.7% decrease from the current year.
 Combined, the proposed fiscal 2023 capital and operating budgets are about 3.4% higher than fiscal 2022.
 Staff will share the proposed budgets with the Ohio Retirement Study Council.
 The board is expected to vote on 2023 budgets at its June meeting.

 The Retirement Board approved 85 active members and 69 inactive members for service retirement benefits.

 Other STRS Ohio News

-In conjunction with Sunshine Week, Ohio Auditor Keith Faber shared the results of more than 2,800 reviews of Sunshine Law compliance.
-The auditor’s office launched its StaRS (Star Rating System) program in 2019 in an effort to promote government transparency.
-In the first year of the StaRS program, STRS Ohio received the Highest Achievement in Open and Transparent Government Award, the highest possible rating from the auditor’s office.
-This rating was awarded to only 14% of audited entities.
-STRS Ohio was recognized for “Best Practices” in six areas.
+Last month, Ohio Auditor Keith Faber posted the results of the annual Sunshine Law compliance review.
+The auditor’s office launched its STaRS (Star Rating System) program to promote government transparency.
+In both fiscal year 2020 and 2021, STRS Ohio received the Highest Achievement in Open and Transparent Government Award, the highest possible rating from the auditor’s office.
+In fiscal 2021, STRS Ohio was recognized for implementing “Best Practices” in all seven areas.